 This toolkit consists of five pieces: a custom folder, three booklets (on the themes of the Gulf's treasures, ecological problems, and OC's restoration approach), plus a handy pocket guide with citizens' resources and a jargon translator.
 The design emphasizes the interconnection between Gulf habitats and communities, and the need for an equally integrated restoration process.

 We collaborated with the nonprofit Harm Reduction Coalition to redesign their journal Harm Reduction Communication, as well as several other public health documents and user-friendly guides.
 Audiences for these publications include social workers, health care industry professionals, and the general public.

 We designed the new visual identity for One Earth Designs, a Hong Kong-based company dedicated to developing affordable clean energy household appliances for rural Chinese and emerging markets.
 The mark is inspired by the company's inclusive and collaborative approach to research and development, and by their inaugural product, a portable home solar energy system.
 The first applications of the brand are bilingual, in English and Chinese.

-Esther is a designer based in Chicago, Illinois.
-She holds an MFA in graphic design from Rhode Island School of Design and a BA in cultural anthropology from Columbia University.
-She has over ten years of experience in print and interface design, having worked both in-house and for clients in the arts, culture, architecture, and technology sectors.
-She has taught design at the School of the Art Institute of Chicago and RISD.
+Esther is a designer based in Honolulu, Hawaii.
+She holds an MFA in Graphic Design from Rhode Island School of Design and a BA in Cultural Anthropology from Columbia University.
+She has over ten years of experience in print and interface design, and has taught design at the School of the Art Institute of Chicago, University of Hawaii at Manoa, and RISD.

 Mary-Jo has worked for ten years in media development and design, with experience in web, radio and print environments.
-She holds a BA in English from Princeton University and an MFA in graphic design from Rhode Island School of Design.
-She lives in New York and teaches graphic design history at Parsons The New School for Design.
+She holds a BA in English from Princeton University and an MFA in Graphic Design from Rhode Island School of Design.
+She lives in New York and teaches graphic design history and sustainable systems at Parsons The New School for Design.